Climate

 Campus Performance Overview

-UC Berkeley has taken the first steps toward neutrality by reducing emissions to 1990 levels, faster than required by California and UC guidelines.
-In 2016 Berkeley's 2025 Carbon Neutrality Planning Framework was published providing a high-level course of action and strategies to meet the target.
-Learn more.
+UC Berkeley has taken the first steps towards decarbonization by reducing emissions to below 1990 levelsfaster than required by California and UC guidelines.
+Berkeley’s strategies have included:

 STARS Performance Overview